SuiteDash vs Asana: Honest Comparison for 2026

 Asana

 Asana's reporting focuses on project and team performance with real-time charts on task completion, progress, and workload distribution.
-The Advanced plan adds Portfolios and Goals/OKR tracking.
+The Advanced plan adds Portfolios, Goals/OKR tracking, and budgeting/timesheets (added Fall 2025).
 Custom charts can be built from any project data using custom fields.
+AI-powered risk reports (Advanced+) identify potential project risks before they impact timelines.
 Deep within its domain, but no financial, CRM, or client reporting.

-Strengths: Real-time project dashboards, workload views, Portfolios (Advanced+), Goals/OKR tracking (Advanced+), custom charts.
+Strengths: Real-time project dashboards, workload views, Portfolios (Advanced+), Goals/OKR tracking (Advanced+), custom charts, AI risk reports.

 Weaknesses: No financial reporting, no CRM analytics, no client engagement metrics.